List of Gumby episodes: Official releases

-On June 24, 2015, it was announced that NCircle Entertainment has acquired the distribution rights to the original 1950s and 1960s series, the 1980s revival series and Gumby: The Movie in Region 1.
-It was announced that they would release The Gumby Show: The Complete 50s Series on DVD on September 22, 2015.
-Despite the DVD's title, it does not feature full episodes of The Gumby Show, which was a hosted variety program featuring interviews, games, comedy sketches and other content between the Gumby episodes.
-The Gumby Show: The 60s Series Volume 1 followed on February 23, 2016 and The Gumby Show: The 60s Series Volume 2 on September 13, 2016.
-NCircle opted to release an incomplete 1960s set that omits five Indian-themed episodes: "Siege of Boonesborough", "Pokey's Price", "Gold Rush Gumby", "Indian Country" and "The Indian Challenge".
-However, these five episodes were included in the Australian set.

 Throughout the 1980s, Family Home Entertainment released a majority of the 1950s and 1960s Gumby episodes on various VHS collections (the only episodes that didn't get a release were "This Little Piggy", "Tricky Train", and "Foxy Box").
 These all retained their original audio tracks as they were released prior to the 1987 revival series, in which completely new soundtracks had to be recorded due to licensing issues involving the original soundtracks.

 In 2002, Kid Rhino Home Video (a division distributed by Warner Bros.
 Family Entertainment and WEA) (a subsidiary of AOL Time Warner) released a seven-disc DVD compilation containing 110 episodes from the 1950s and 1960s.
 The set was not widely distributed, and it received much negative feedback because the film elements used were the 1980s reissues with the redubbed soundtracks and voices.
 Three years later, Rhino Home Video/Rhino Retrovision released a two-volume set entitled The Very Best New Adventures of Gumby.

-Classic Media had a few home media releases of Gumby starting on September 4, 2007 with Gumby Essentials, Volume 1, which contained episodes from each season of the show.
+Classic Media had a few home media releases of Gumby starting on September 4, 2007, with Gumby Essentials, Volume 1, which contained episodes from each season of the show.
 In 2008, Classic Media released a director's cut of Gumby: The Movie that included bonus episodes from the series.
 That same year, the company also released a two-disc DVD set containing four Christmas themed programs.
 In addition to a compilation of Gumby episodes titled Gumby Season's Greetings, the other programs include Casper the Friendly Ghost, Fat Albert, and George of the Jungle.

 In the fall of 2010, Columbia Music Entertainment released two compilation DVDs in Japan titled "Gumby Best Selection" (ガンビー・ベストセレクション) with permission from Premavision and Classic Media.
 The two DVD series contains the best selected episodes from both 1950s–1960s era to the 1980s era, all digitally remastered and each have Japanese subtitles.
-Two DVDs were released: Gumby Best Selection: Early Years 50s-60s, released on September 1, 2010 followed by its English subtitled version on November 17, 2010 and Gumby Best Selection: 80s, released on November 17, 2010.
+Two DVDs were released: Gumby Best Selection: Early Years 50s-60s, released on September 1, 2010, followed by its English subtitled version on November 17, 2010, and Gumby Best Selection: 80s, released on November 17, 2010.